DigiSavvy-Inc/acss-lite/README.md

 # Custom CSS Framework

-A lightweight, variable-driven CSS framework inspired by Automatic.css philosophy, focusing on consistency, mathematical precision, and contextual design patterns.
+A lightweight, variable-driven CSS framework inspired by [Automatic.css](https://automattic.css) philosophy, focusing on consistency, mathematical precision, and contextual design patterns.

+> **Inspiration & Attribution**: This framework is built upon the foundational principles and architectural concepts pioneered by [Kevin Geary](https://geary.co/) and the [Automatic.css team](https://automattic.css).
+Their tedious attention-detailed approach to systematic CSS architecture, T-shirt sizing methodology, and mathematical design principles serves as the inspiration for this implementation.

 ## Core Principles